The Wisdom of Solomon and the Theology of Immortality: Hellenistic Judaism, Righteous Suffering, and the Afterlife

 Immortality: Jewish or Greek?

-The Wisdom of Solomon's doctrine of immortality has been debated in terms of its relationship to Greek philosophy.
-Is the author teaching the Platonic doctrine of the immortality of the soul—the idea that the soul is inherently immortal and is liberated from the body at death?
-Or is the author expressing a distinctively Jewish hope in language borrowed from Greek philosophy?
+The central theological question surrounding the Wisdom of Solomon concerns the nature of its doctrine of immortality.
+Is the author teaching the Platonic doctrine of the soul's inherent immortality—the idea that the soul, being immaterial and simple, cannot be destroyed and is therefore naturally immortal?
+Or is the author expressing a distinctively Jewish hope for divine vindication in language borrowed from Greek philosophy?

 Influence on the New Testament